mitmel/Android-Image-Cache/README.md

 * automatic generation and caching of multiple sizes of images based on one downloaded asset
 * provides a disk cache as well as a memory cache
+* automatic disk cache management; no setup necessary, but parameters can be fine-tuned if desired
 * designed to work with your existing setup: no extending a custom application or activity needed
 * cursor adapter supports multiple image fields for each ImageView; skips